Craig Dunn – Head Coach & Boys’ Distance Coach (949-395-1351)

 Ryan competed on the DHHS track team for four years.
 He held the 400 meter record of 48.42 for 12 years until it was broken in 2006 by Cade Lindahl, an athlete that Coach Crane was fortunate enough to have coached.

 Coach Crane ran for Saddleback College, but was forced out of competition due to injuries.
 Today, he uses his knowledge and experience to help others find success, both on the track and off.
-Coach Crane has coached track at DHHS for 17 years and girls cross country for 14.
+Coach Crane has coached track at DHHS for 20 years, girls cross country for 15, and boys cross country for 2.

-Coach Crane was the boys' head coach at DHHS from 2005-2006 and was the girls' head coach from 2007-2017.
+Coach Crane was the boys’ head coach at DHHS from ‘06 and was the girls’ head coach from ’07-’17, and is now back for 2020.
 Coach Crane has been a vital part of the success of the program, most significantly in the hurdles, an event he has been coaching since 2000.
-Coach Crane was named the Orange County Track and Field "Coach of the Year" in 2009 and in 2012!
+Coach Crane was named the Orange County Track and Field “Coach of the Year” in ‘09 and in ‘12!

-Jim has been coaching for over 37 years, including 12 years at Upland High School in Wrestling and Baseball, and 18 years of coaching his daughters in Club Softball and Soccer.
-He has also has been an intrigue part of the Dana Hills Cross Country team for the past 15 years.
-This is his 10th year with the Dana Hills Track and Field Program.
+Jim has been coaching for over 40 years, including 12 years at Upland High School in Wrestling and Baseball, and 18 years of coaching his daughters in Club Softball and Soccer.
+He has also has been an intrigue part of the Dana Hills Cross Country team for the past 21 years.
+This is his 14th year with the Dana Hills Track and Field Program.
+Coach Copp has worked with both the distance and throws groups.

 Nic Smith – Girl’s Distance